 I like how it looks like there’s a wind machine going behind me.
 It makes me feel like Tawny Kitaen in a Whitesnake video.

 If you don’t want to buy anything, there’s no pressure.
-You can just admire the art while snacking on a pastry stuffed with berry jam that Stanislaw will bring you.
+You can just admire the art while snacking on a pastry from a nearby store.
 Nothing goes better after eating a bunch of potato dumplings than a ball of fried dough.
 That’s just science.